sairaawan/movie-api/README.md

 # Movie Recommender API

-## Introduction
+### Introduction

 This API allows users to search for Movies and gather information about Movies.

-Each movie entry has a way of displaying movie details.Data Format: The API uses HTTP methods and can return data in JSON format
+Each movie entry has a way of displaying movie details.
+Data Format: The API uses HTTP methods and can return data in JSON format Based on IMDB (Internet Movie Database) data is available at https://www.imdb.com/interfaces/

-## Technologies
+### Technologies
 - Java
 - Spring Boot
 - MYSQL